Skip to main content

 Saddle up!
 Northumberland’s wide sandy beaches and beautiful dunes are ideal for exploring on horseback.

-Go horse riding on the Northumberland coast
+Go horse riding in Northumberland

-VisitBritain/Hilary Dunn
+Photo by: VisitBritain/Hilary Dunn

 Three people riding ponies along the beach